HolyShovelSoft/log4uni/README.md

 To understand this interface, we need to understand how configuration works in this plugin.
 When launching editor (and when recompiling) or during the build running the following operations occur:

 1. Reset of existing log4net configuration.
-2. Collection of all information about **IConfigurator** interface implementations.
+2. Collect of all information about **IConfigurator** interface implementations.
 3. Filling in the list of all found configuratiors according to the following rules:
     - Classes (not nested), not inhereted from **UnityEngine.Object**, that have constructor without parameters (or without declared constructors) and not marked with a **[ExcludeFromSearch]** attribute, are instantiated automatically and are placed in the common configurators list.
     - Objects inherited from **ScriptableObject** and placed in **Resources** are also placed in the common configurators list.